Buttercup & Benjamin-Brownie

 Odie has even more to honk about these days with not one but two girlfriends after Hilda and Louise arrived in January 2016.
 They think he’s pretty special too!

-Sasha arrived at BrightHaven after being rescued in Los Angeles after a car accident left her with a broken back.
+Sasha arrived at BrightHaven after being rescued in Los Angeles.
+She had been stoned by a gang of kids while protecting her kittens, which left her with a broken back.
 Born around 2007, Sasha joins with all the other BrightHaven paraplegic cats and dogs to teach us silly humans not to offer her sympathy but to see and understand that although she may have a broken back, her spirit is strong and vibrant, and life is good!
 Sasha can scoot easily and quickly and also climb to a couch if she so desires… in fact there really is nothing she could not really do if she set her mind to it we are sure.
 Mostly Sasha is to be found in the gardens, sunning herself and watching the world go by…

 Having come to BrightHaven in 1995 at less than two years old, Sophie, our longest inhabitant is now headed for her middle twenties!
 Sophie fell victim to the nasty disease stomatitis when young but after an amazing response to homeopathy plus the loss of most of her teeth, she remains vibrant, feisty, dominant, by and large sleek.
 Somewhat shy of humans, Sophie spends her days more often than not in our office, preferably curled on her adored Gail’s computer.
 Sophie loves the adjacent garden and is the well-respected queen of her domain for she has no qualms about her interactions with cats and is the unchallenged matriarch.
 It’s funny though to watch how a little stroking with a gentle human hand can render this tough cookie completely senseless and drooling in ecstasy!